dof-dss/de-institutions-api/README.md

 # de-institutions-api
 Api to provide details of institutions and schools in Northern Ireland

+# Access
+You will need to contact the team to get an api key and secret to allow your application to consume this api.

 ## Contents of this file

 - [Contributing](#contributing)